 - Fire Risk Assessment

 Please note that this list is not exhaustive and is set out to provide guidance.
 Please read our helpful guide for more detail however please refer to your lease for your full repairing obligations.

 Smart Lease: Ordinarily Smart Leases are ‘Internal Repairing and Insuring’ only, which means you are not responsible for any external maintenance or repairs.
-However, you are required to keep the inside of the property in a good state of repair during the term of your lease.
-This includes repairing any damage cause by your or your visitors, but does not include fair wear and tear (painting, decorating etc).
-We are responsible for any damage (whether internal or external) caused by you or your visitors.
+However, you are required to keep the inside of the property in a good state of repair during the term of your lease, and you are responsible for any damage (whether internal or external) caused by you or your visitors.

 - I have a problem with my property – what should I do?

-If a problem occurs that you consider to be the responsibility of the Landlord, or for which you need some help, then this should be reported to email@example.com or by calling your Property Manager on 0800 122 3330.
+If a problem occurs that you consider to be the responsibility of the Landlord, or for which you need some help, then this should be reported to email@example.com or by calling your Customer Engagement Manager on 0800 122 3330.

 - What are dilapidations and why should I pay for them?